 And the prices went up quite a bit showing their transition upmarket.

 #2 Canny.io Workflow - How do you want to collect feedback?

-Well, this is pretty much what Canny.io asks you to do, since the Canny.io roadmap is the only way you can get feature suggestions or upvotes.
+Canny.io roadmap is the only way you can get feature suggestions or upvotes (whether it's a public or a private board).
 For instance, you can’t set up a simple in-app feedback form widget or an NPS banner to collect feedback directly within your website or your app.

 In fact, you might say Canny.io pushes your users to enter the ‘solution space’, while you want them to stay in the ‘problem space’ and let you figure out the solutions.
 Unless you want to build faster horses, instead of inventing the car, you shouldn’t expect customers to become product managers.
 And this is what Canny effectively does.

 If you’re interested in learning about this concept, MindTheProduct put together a great article about mastering the problem space.